saiyam-jain0/amazon-reviews-iphones/README.md

     * `nltk` (Natural Language Toolkit): Essential for advanced text preprocessing steps such as tokenization, stop word removal, lemmatization (e.g., `WordNetLemmatizer`), and potentially lexicon-based sentiment analysis (e.g., `VADER`).
     * `textblob`: For straightforward, rule-based sentiment analysis.
     * `scikit-learn`: A fundamental machine learning library used for:
-        * **Text Vectorization**: Converting raw text into numerical features using models like `TfidfVectorizer` or `CountVectorizer`
+        * **Text Vectorization**: Converting raw text into numerical features using models like `TfidfVectorizer` or `CountVectorizer`.
         * **Topic Modeling**: Implementing `LatentDirichletAllocation` (LDA) to uncover the hidden complaint themes from the review text.
     * `gensim`: A specialized library for scalable topic modeling (including LDA) and natural language processing tasks.
     * `matplotlib`: For creating foundational static plots and charts essential for Exploratory Data Analysis (EDA).
     * `seaborn`: Built upon Matplotlib, providing a high-level interface for generating aesthetically pleasing and informative statistical graphics for enhanced EDA.

-* **Google Colaboratory (Colab) / Jupyter Notebook:** Used as the interactive development environment for coding, executing analytical steps, and documenting the data preprocessing and EDA workflows (`clean_code.ipynb`, `final.ipynb`).
+* **Google Colaboratory (Colab) / Jupyter Notebook:** Used as the interactive development environment for coding, executing analytical steps, and documenting the data preprocessing and EDA workflows ([`clean_code.ipynb`](clean_code.ipynb), [`final.ipynb`](final.ipynb)).
 Google Colab was specifically utilized to leverage its GPU capabilities, which were essential for efficiently processing computationally intensive tasks and preventing CPU-related crashes.
-* **Tableau Public Desktop Edition:** Utilized for designing and building the interactive, visually compelling dashboard (`dashboard.twbx`) that presents the final insights.
+* **Tableau Public Desktop Edition:** Utilized for designing and building the interactive, visually compelling dashboard ([`dashboard.twbx`](dashboard.twbx)) that presents the final insights.

 ## About Me

 * **Saiyam Jain**
 * **Connect with me:** [LinkedIn](https://www.linkedin.com/in/saiyam-jain-368a23294/) | [GitHub](https://github.com/saiyam-jain0)

----